umegbewe/devops-toolkit/README.md

 # DevOps-Toolkit

-Quickly set-up your Cloud and Devops development environment.

   <img src="https://raw.githubusercontent.com/umegbewe/devops-toolkit/main/.../Screenshot-Google.png" width="550px" height="300px">
-Linux has many distros and sometimes it gets tricky for users to install developments tools they need, Devops-toolkit solves that by doing everything automatically for you.
-Life is easy.
+Quickly set-up your Cloud and Devops development environment, Linux has many distros and sometimes it gets tricky for users to install developments tools they need, after searching the internet and reading blogs nothing still makes sense, Devops-toolkit solves that by doing everything automatically for you.
+Life is easy na.

 ## Badges